Skip to content

 Apr 2026

-The HVAC contractor market in San Francisco city
+The HVAC contractor market in San Francisco

-Pre-1970 is the majority in San Francisco city: a median build year of 1945 tells you original infrastructure dominates the rooftops.
+Pre-1970 is the majority in San Francisco: a median build year of 1945 tells you original infrastructure dominates the rooftops.
 The agency opportunity for HVAC contractors here comes from fatigue, not choice — owners facing galvanized pipe, knob-and-tube, or aged masonry already know the work is coming.
 Outbound that leads with "planned major-system replacement" massively outperforms generic "need work done?" pitches in a housing cohort this deep into its second design cycle, and the volume of HVAC jobs compounds on referrals as one neighbor's pipe burst seeds the next block's pre-emptive swap.

-A $1.4M home-value median marks San Francisco city as a market where HVAC contractor revenue per closed account runs well above national norms.
+A $1.4M home-value median marks San Francisco as a market where HVAC contractor revenue per closed account runs well above national norms.
 In marketing terms, this matters most for ROI math: a contractor here can afford to chase a smaller, more qualified list aggressively because the average job value underwrites longer sales cycles and richer creative.
 Agencies steering clients toward account-based outreach in this tier see faster breakeven than the same playbook in $200K markets, and the vulnerability-scored shortlist is the right denominator rather than brute-force prospecting.

-Just 34% of San Francisco city households are owner-occupied.
+Just 34% of San Francisco households are owner-occupied.
 For HVAC contractors, that means a meaningful share of demand routes through property managers and landlords rather than individual homeowners.
 The buyer concentration is real: a single property management firm with 200 units can substitute for dozens of one-off homeowner accounts.
 Agencies prospecting HVAC contractors in renter-heavy markets typically build a short, high-touch list of property management companies as the primary channel.

-Only 6 HVAC contractors appear in the San Francisco city index, and that thinness is actually a gift for agency prospecting: the entire list fits in a single focused week of personalized outreach.
+Only 6 HVAC contractors appear in the San Francisco index, and that thinness is actually a gift for agency prospecting: the entire list fits in a single focused week of personalized outreach.
 No need for template-at-scale tactics — every operator can get a bespoke teardown of their Google presence, their review trajectory, and their ad-pixel status, and the close rate on that kind of direct attention in a sparse vertical tends to run far higher than in any crowded market.

-0% of HVAC contractors in San Francisco city — 0 operators out of 6 — register a vulnerability score above 50 in LocalVein's model.
+0% of HVAC contractors in San Francisco — 0 operators out of 6 — register a vulnerability score above 50 in LocalVein's model.
 0% of the vertical is operating without a website, which is the cleanest yes/no filter available.
 That ratio tells agencies how large the addressable top-of-funnel really is before any personalization work begins, and it's the honest answer to the "is this market worth my outbound time?" question.
 When the vulnerable tier clears 20% of the list, the vertical pays back a focused campaign within the first month in nearly every market we track.

 Businesses